Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Introduction

-To break this efficiency bottleneck, numerous attempts \cite{yue2023resshift, zhang2025uncertainty, wang2024sinsr, you2025consistency, xu2025fast, wu2024one, dong2025tsd, sun2025pixel} have been made to compress the extensive sampling trajectory into a few steps or even one single step.
-For instance, \cite{yue2023resshift, zhang2025uncertainty} proposed replacing Gaussian noise with noise-perturbed LR images as the initial state of the diffusion process, thereby significantly reducing the inference steps.
-SinSR \cite{wang2024sinsr} further reformulated the inference process of ResShift \cite{yue2023resshift} as an ordinary differential equation (ODE) and directly distilled it into one step.
-Some other works \cite{you2025consistency, xu2025fast} introduced consistency models to constrain the continuous generative trajectories, thereby simplifying the cumbersome iterative sampling into an efficient one-step SR. Beyond these approaches, another active line of research explores score distillation \cite{wu2024one, dong2025tsd, sun2025pixel, you2025consistency}, which minimizes the Kullback–Leibler (KL) divergence between the reconstructed outputs and the natural data distribution.
+To break this efficiency bottleneck, numerous attempts~\cite{yue2023resshift, zhang2025uncertainty, wang2024sinsr, you2025consistency, xu2025fast, wu2024one, dong2025tsd, sun2025pixel} have been made to compress these continuous-time trajectories into a few steps or even one step.
+For instance, ResShift~\cite{yue2023resshift} and its extension~\cite{zhang2025uncertainty} propose replacing Gaussian noise with noised LR images as the initial state of the diffusion process, thereby significantly shortening the required reverse path.
+SinSR~\cite{wang2024sinsr} further reformulates this framework as an ordinary differential equation (ODE) and directly distills it into one step.
+Some other works~\cite{you2025consistency, xu2025fast} extend Consistency Models to Real-SR by enforcing consistency along the generative trajectory to enable one-step reconstruction.
+Beyond these approaches, another active line of research explores Score Distillation~\cite{wu2024one, dong2025tsd, sun2025pixel, you2025consistency}, which aligns the reconstructed image distribution with the pre-trained generative prior by minimizing the Kullback–Leibler (KL) divergence.